atomisthq/docs/docs/getting-started/build-your-own-development-automation.md

 Now it's time to publish and test your new handler.

+> ***NOTE***:

+!!! note ""
-> ***NOTE***: At the moment you can't test handlers locally and instead you need to publish and test your handler is invoked from it's results in Atomist.
+    At the moment you can't test handlers locally and instead you need to publish and test your handler is invoked from it's results in Atomist.

 ### Publish your new `handler`